-Client-therapist text messages were analyzed using the Linguistic Inquiry and Word Count tool.
-We examined whether the resulting word counts related to the participants' presenting problems or their self-ratings of mental health at the completion of counseling.
-The results confirmed that word use patterns could be used to differentiate whether a client had one of the top 3 presenting problems (depression, anxiety, or stress) and, prospectively, to predict their self-rated mental health after counseling had been completed.
+Researchers conducted a study on the effectiveness of e-Mental health services in Australia for individuals living in rural and remote areas who are at an elevated risk of mental health problems.
+Text-based services were found to be particularly beneficial for those concerned with privacy and self-presentation, as they offer clients an opportunity to reflect on the therapy session after it has ended, and allow researchers to analyze language use patterns and explore how these relate to mental health status.
+Using the Linguistic Inquiry and Word Count tool, client-therapist text messages were analyzed to examine whether the resulting word counts related to the participants' presenting problems or their self-ratings of mental health at the completion of counseling.
+The study found that word use patterns could be used to differentiate whether a client had one of the top three presenting problems and predict their self-rated mental health after counseling had been completed.